Fractionally balanced hypergraphs and rainbow KKM theorems: Abstract

 \section{Abstract}

-A $d$-partite hypergraph is called {\em fractionally balanced} if there exists a non-negative function on its edge set that has constant degrees in each vertex side.
+A $d$-partite hypergraph is called {\em fractionally balanced} if there exists a non-negative, not identically zero, function on its edge set that has constant degrees in each vertex side.
 Using a topological version of Hall's theorem we prove lower bounds on the matching number of such hypergraphs.
-These, in turn, yield results on mulitple-cake division problems and rainbow matchings in families of $d$-intervals.
+These bounds yield rainbow versions of the KKM theorem for products of simplices, which in turn are used to obtain some results on multiple-cake division, and on rainbow matchings in families of $d$-intervals.